mucommander/mucommander/readme.txt

  - toolbar.xml
 This file controls the content of your toolbar.
 It works in the same way as command_bar.xml, with two notable differences:
   - you can use a <separator/> element to add a separator in the toolbar
-  - alt_actions are not available
+  - alt_action is not available

 What's new since v0.8 beta 2 ?